-How do I know if my protection order is good under federal law?
+How do I know if my protection order is valid under federal law?

-A protection order is good anywhere in the United States as long as:
+A protection order is good (valid) anywhere in the United States as long as:

 - It was issued to prevent violent or threatening acts, harassing behavior, sexual violence, or it was issued to prevent another person from coming near you or contacting you.1